typography-interaction-2526/typography-interaction-2526.github.io/content/topic/typography/index.md

 By the early 1980s, as the internet was being formed and the web had yet to exist, the advent of computers with screens and visual interfaces made the final typesetting transition: from physical to digital.
 Most significantly, the [Apple Macintosh and Lisa](https://www.youtube.com/watch?v=2B-XwPjn9YY) were significant milestones in providing the first visual document editing experience on a computer.
 The term, *What You See Is What You Get* (WYSIWYG) begins with this era of computing.

-To support this, in 1983, [Susan Kare](https://www.moma.org/artists/38483) created a suite of [<nobr>digital-only typefaces</nobr>](https://www.storiesofapple.net/the-first-fonts-of-the-macintosh.html).
+To support this, in 1983, [Susan Kare](https://www.moma.org/artists/38483) created a suite of [<nobr>digital-only</nobr> typefaces](https://www.storiesofapple.net/the-first-fonts-of-the-macintosh.html).

 <figure
 	@caption="Physical type had to be converted to digital formats in order to be presented on a screen.
 We started with pixel and bitmap encodings of typefaces, before switching to vector-based representations."